 If you were in your employer's pension scheme, you may get an occupational pension.
 If you paid amounts into a personal pension plan, you may receive a private pension.
 If you set up a pension plan before July 1988, this will be called a retirement annuity policy, and you will be receiving a retirement annuity.
 All of these are called pensions.

 You might also be able to take lump sums or irregular amounts from a pension, rather than a regular pension income.
 Whichever pension choices you make, you need to watch out for how you will be taxed – so please read our separate guide.

 Your occupational pensions, personal pensions and retirement annuities are taxed before you get them, under PAYE.
 HMRC tell your pension payer how much your tax allowance is and how much tax to take off your pension before paying it to you.
 They send you a coding notice, also known as form P2.

 You only pay tax on the balance of your pension after tax allowances are taken off.
 If you were employed before retirement, you will see that it is the same system which was applied to your wages or salary.

 The main problem on retirement is that your PAYE tax codes can get confusing.
 HMRC might get them wrong initially when you start to draw a pension, either from the state or privately, and you might even be continuing to work, so you have several sources of income.
 HMRC make assumptions about your retirement income to work out your PAYE codes, so you need to check them carefully.
-We suggest you also look at the section Tax code problems on retirement.
+We suggest you also look at our Tax code problems on retirement page.